yuvipaloozie/Regime-Aware-Sector-Trading/README.md

 * **The States:** The economy naturally cycles through distinct phases (e.g. boom, bust, high volatility).
 * **The Rotation:** Different industry sectors (e.g., Technology vs. Utilities) have different sensitivities to these macro phases.

-### The Engineering Problem: ML in Finance
-Applying machine learning to financial data usually fails in production due to two distinct engineering flaws:
-1.  **Temporal Leakage:** Standard global feature scaling injects future parameters (mean/variance) into historical training arrays.
-2.  **Label Switching (State Inversion):** Unsupervised models like HMMs classify conditions randomly per fit.
-Across rolling training windows, "State 0" might arbitrarily flip from representing "Low Volatility" to "High Volatility," breaking all downstream logic.

 ### Structural Engineering Solutions
 This project hypothesizes that robust systems design is more critical than complex deep learning.
+A well designed system is hgihly interpretable, allowing for transparency when making investment decisions.
 We explicitly engineer solutions to map directly to operational constraints:

 | Operational Risk | Domain | Pipeline Engineering |
 | :--- | :--- | :--- |